-Claude Code for the Rest of Us: Setup Guide & Use Cases
+Claude Code for the Rest of Us: Installing & Getting Started

 A dummy-proof way to get started and a few quick ideas to test the waters.